jonleigh/RazorMailer/README.md

 ###Template Caching###

 When a template is first called, the template is loaded up from disk, compiled and cached into memory for future calls.
-It is therefore essential that you only construct the ``RazorMailer`` class once in your application (e.g through the use of a container such as SimpleInjector) or you run the risk of running into a severe performance issue.
+It is therefore essential that you only construct the ``Mailer`` class once in your application (ideally through the use of a container such as SimpleInjector) or you run the risk of running into a severe performance issue.

 ###Layouts###
-Layouts can be added by including them in the same folder as your template and referencing them at the top though a directive at the top of the template.
+Layouts can be added by including them in the same folder as your partial template (the segment to be contained within the layout) and referencing it though a directive at the top of the partial.
 The layout will automatically be picked up, compiled and cached for quick reuse on the next call.

 A layout and partial template are included below: